celery/celery/docs/userguide/tasks.rst

     Run by the worker before the task starts executing.

+    .. versionadded:: 5.2

     :param task_id: Unique id of the task to execute.
-    :param args: Original arguments for the executed task.
+    :param args: Original arguments for the task to execute.
-    :param kwargs: Original keyword arguments for the executed task.
+    :param kwargs: Original keyword arguments for the task to execute.

     The return value of this handler is ignored.